horned-screamer-2048-GettyImages-1283893542

 Breeding: Horned Screamers form monogamous pairs during the breeding season.
 They build large, bulky nests made of vegetation in marshy or swampy areas.
 The nests are typically constructed above water, attached to branches or vegetation.
 The female lays a clutch of 2-7 eggs, and both parents participate in incubation and rearing of the chicks.

-Conservation Status: The Horned Screamer is listed as "Least Concern" on the IUCN Red List.
+Conservation Status: The Horned Screamer is listed as "Least Concern" on the IUCN.

 Distribution

-The Horned Screamer (Anhima cornuta) is primarily distributed in the northern and eastern parts of the country, particularly in the regions that encompass the Orinoco and Amazon river basins.
+The Horned Screamer is distributed in the northern and eastern parts of the country, particularly in the regions that encompass the Orinoco and Amazon river basins.

-Within Colombia, this species can be found in various specific locations, including the wetlands of eastern plains such as the Llanos Orientales, which span across departments like Meta, Casanare, and Arauca.
-The Horned Screamer can also be observed in wetland areas in the Amazon rainforest, such as the Amazonas, Vaupés, Guainía, and Putumayo regions.
+This species can be found in various specific locations, including the wetlands of eastern plains such as the Llanos Orientales, which span across departments of Meta, Casanare, and Arauca.
+The Horned Screamer can also be observed in wetland areas in the Amazon rainforest, and in the Amazonas, Vaupés, Guainía, and Putumayo regions.

 Taxonomy